ipld/ipld/docs/synthesis/how-ipfs-web-gateways-work.md

 ### files are just bytes

-(... in this context, anyway.)

-TODO expound
+"Files" are really just "large byte sequences".

+... for the most part.
+Let's accept this simplification for a minute.
+(We'll add back in concepts about permissions and metadata later.)

 ### large bytes are provided by ADLs (FBL, specifically)

-TODO expound
+We can use the ["Flexible Byte Layout (FBL)" ADL](/specs/advanced-data-layouts/fbl/) to describe file bodies.
+This ADL provides a generalized way to read sharded large byte sequences.
+It even supports efficient seeking!

+### directories are just maps

+"Directories" are really just "maps": a "directory" maps a filename to either another directory, or a file; that's it.

+... for the most part.
+Let's accept this simplification for a minute.
+(We'll add back in concepts about permissions and metadata later.)

 ### directories are provided by ADLs (HAMT, specifically)

-TODO expound
+We can use the [HAMT ADL](/specs/advanced-data-layouts/hamt/) to describe directories.
+This ADL gives us sharded maps, which means we can store directories of arbitrary size.

 ### navigating the path is defined by the Data Model

+... which is neat, because it means we don't need any special custom logic to describe how we're going to walk over this data.
-... which is neat, because most of it is also going through ADLs, as we just described in the previous sections.
+Because the path traversals are all going through ADLs, as we just described in the previous sections, that's... all there is to it.

-Because defining an ADL requires defining how the ADL will make its content data legible to regular IPLD Data Model semantics, we can use standard library functions for pathing over this data.
+Because having an ADL definition means we have a way make the ADL's [substrate](/glossary/#substrate) data legible as regular IPLD Data Model semantics, we can use standard library functions for pathing over this data.
 No special path handling logic is written for the Web Gateways (or other users of unixfsv2) at all!